humboldtux-tmp/tutorials/docs/windows/step_one.md

 # Install Docker for Windows

+Windows users use Docker Toolbox to install Docker software.
+Docker Toolbox includes the following Docker tools:

+* Docker CLI client for running Docker Engine to create images and containers
+* Docker Machine so you can run Docker Engine commands from Windows terminals
+* Docker Compose for running the `docker-compose` command
+* Kitematic, the Docker GUI
+* the Docker QuickStart shell preconfigured for a Docker command-line environment
+* Oracle VM VirtualBox

-Because Docker relies on Linux-specific features, you can't run Docker natively in Windows.
-Instead, you must install the Docker Toolbox application.
-The application installs a VirtualBox Virtual Machine (VM), Docker itself, and the Docker Toolbox management tool.
-These three things allow you to run Docker on Windows.
+Because the Docker Engine daemon uses Linux-specific kernel features, you can't run Docker Engine natively in Windows.
+Instead, you must use the Docker Machine command,  `docker-machine`,  to create and attach to a small Linux VM on your machine.
+This VM hosts Docker Engine for you on your Windows system.

 ## Step 1: Check your version

 To run Docker, your machine must have a 64-bit operating system running Windows 7 or higher.
 Additionally, you must make sure that virtualization is enabled on your machine.
 To verify your machine meets these requirements, do the following:

 1. Right click the windows message and choose **System*.